trans-travel/trans-travel/us/tn.md

  * Tennessee has a "drag ban" law that prohibits "male or female impersonators" who perform on public property, in any location where a minor could potentially be present.
 This includes felony penalties for a second conviction.
-(Updated July 18, 2024)
+(Updated Feb.
+25, 2025)
  * Despite a previous ruling on that the drag ban is unconstitutional (since overturned), Blount
-   County prosecutor (Ryan Desmond) is [attempting to enforce the law](https://www.lawdork.com/p/tennessee-prosecutor-threatens-pride) against a pride event.
+   County prosecutor (Ryan Desmond) [attempted to enforce the law](https://www.lawdork.com/p/tennessee-prosecutor-threatens-pride) against a pride event.